J-Morrison/J-Morrison.github.io/_pages/index.md

   actions:
 excerpt: "Aspiring controls engineer interested in bridging the gap between control theory and machine learning"
 intro:
   - excerpt: "Hey!
 Welcome to my personal website.
-Feel free to poke aroud to learn a bit more about me, my interests, my background, and some of the things I've been up to."
+Feel free to poke aroud to learn a little bit more about me, my interests, my background, and some of the things I've been up to."
 feature_row:
   - image_path: /assets/images/circle-cropped.png
     title: "About"
-    excerpt: "Find out who I am and what interests me."
+    excerpt: "Discover a little bit about who I am and what interests me."
     url: /about/
     btn_label: "Learn More"
     btn_class: "btn--inverse"
   - image_path: /assets/images/circle-cropped.png
     title: "Projects"
-    excerpt: "Enter the **Projects** page to learn about some of the projects I've completed"
+    excerpt: "Take a look at some of the projects I've completed"
     url: /projects/
     btn_label: "Learn More"
     btn_class: "btn--inverse"
   - image_path: /assets/images/circle-cropped.png
     title: "Resume"
-    excerpt: "Here you can find an up to date version of my resume."
+    excerpt: "View an up to date version of my resume."
     url: /Resume/
     btn_label: "Learn More"
     btn_class: "btn--inverse"